 Results and potential benefits

-This project is funded as part of Agriculture and Agri-Food Canada’s Dairy Research Cluster 3 and Novalait and is administered by Dairy Farmers of Canada.
+This project is funded as part of the Dairy Research Cluster 3 through Agriculture and Agri-Food Canada’s Canadian Agricultural Partnership, Novalait and is administered by Dairy Farmers of Canada.